 With privacy-protecting email providers, being authentically “free” entails limited a limited set of features, such as reduced storage for emails and a bare minimum of options.
 These free plans are invariably funded by users who take up the more powerful and feature-rich paid plans.
 Most providers offer a free plan as part of their mission to make the internet truly free and private for anyone.
 The ones below also have fascinating blogs which explore issues of privacy and security, the threats and developments therein especially.

-Some of my holiday money has gone into taking up Proton Mail.
+Some of my holiday money has gone into taking up the email package from Proton.
 This is a highly encrypted email platform that prevents anyone reading your email en route to its destination, or emails from others en route to you.
 This means advertisers and big-tech trackers cannot mine keywords or develop a profile of a user from his/her email contents.
 There are no ads from Proton at all.
 The free level offers a maximum of 150 emails per day (more than enough for most of us), 500MB of online storage and only one email address.
 But it is just as secure as the paid levels.
 In all levels you can send emails that will self-destruct, though not with Mission Impossible’s fireworks.
 The non-profit Proton Technologies, based in Geneva, also sells branded merchandise.
 The company and its platforms were developed by scientists from the famous CERN laboratory in Switzerland.
 They set up the company using crowd funding, and now receive support from the European Commission, the Swiss government, and the Ivy League college, MIT.
 Proton’s philosophy centres on making use of the internet safe and private.
 To this end it also offers a VPN, calendar, and cloud storage.
 For these it has desktop and smartphone/tablet apps.
 Its servers are in Switzerland.
 Interestingly, it is blocked in Belarus and Russia.
 So it must be secure enough to protect dissidents.

 Another, and newer, email platform is CTemplar.
 At present the free level is accessible only by securing an invitation, for which one can apply.
 I managed to get one and am now experimenting with the platform.
 Users have three invitations they can send out, and a referral code that rewards the referrer if those who use it sign up for a paid level.
 CTemplar is web-based too, though it has Apple and Android apps.
 The free level is more generous that Proton’s, with double the online storage and 200 emails per day.
 It also offers self-destructing emails and a “dead-man timer.”
 The paid levels are a little pricier than Proton, as CTemplar gets its money only from paying users and donations, and as yet it has no branded merchandise.
 Its use of only green energy probably adds a little to the cost as well.
 The paid levels having romantic, vaguely Templar-related names like Knight, Marshall (sic) and Champion.
 This private company, too, champions and private internet use, thus the name C[rypto]Templar.
 So as to avoid any hint of compromise the company does not accept corporate or government support.
 Templar Software Systems is registered in the Seychelles but its office and servers are in Iceland.